Haivision/srt/docs/statistics.md

 (sender acknowledges that an ACK acknowledgement packet has been received) of the ACK control packet sent by the receiver.

-The receiver includes the latest RTT value in the ACK control packet, thus letting the sender know the latest value.
+The RTT (Round-Trip time) is the sum of two STT (Single-Trip time) values, one from agent to peer, and one from peer to agent.
+Note that **the measurement method is different than in TCP**.
+SRT measures only the "reverse RTT", that is, the time measured at the receiver between sending a `UMSG_ACK` message until receiving the sender-responded `UMSG_ACKACK` message (with the same journal).
+This happens to be a little different to the "forward RTT",
+measured in TCP, which is the time between sending a data packet of a particular sequence number and receiving `UMSG_ACK` with a sequence number that is later by 1.
+Forward RTT isn't being measured or reported in SRT, although some research works have shown that these values, even though should be the same, happen to differ, that is, "reverse RTT" seems to be more optimistic.

 ## mbpsBandwidth

 Estimated bandwidth of the network link, in Mbps.
 Sender only.

+The bandwidth is estimated at the receiver.
-The estimated bandwidth is based on the time between two probing DATA packets.
+The estimation is based on the time between two probing DATA packets.
 Every 16-th data packet is sent immediately after the previous data packet.
 Thus it is possible to estimate the maximum available transmission rate, that is considered as the bandwidth of the link.
+The receiver then sends back a running average calculation to the sender with the ACK message.

 ## byteAvailSndBuf

 The available space in the sender's buffer, in bytes.
 Sender only.

+This value decreases with data scheduled for sending by the application, and increases with every ACK received from the receiver, after the packets are sent over the UDP link.

 ## byteAvailRcvBuf

 The available space in the receiver's buffer, in bytes.
 Receiver only.

+This value increases after the application extracts the data from the socket (uses one of `srt_recv*` functions) and decreases with every packet received from the sender over the UDP link.

 ## mbpsMaxBW

 Transmission bandwidth limit, in Mbps.
 Sender only.
+Usually this is the setting from the `SRTO_MAXBW` option, which may include the value 0 (unlimited).
+Under certain conditions a nonzero value might be be provided by the appropriate congestion control module, although none of the built-in congestion control modules currently use it.

 Refer to `SRTO_MAXBW` and `SRTO_INPUTBW` in [API.md](API.md).

 ## byteMSS

 Maximum Segment Size (MSS), in bytes.
+Same as the value from the `SRTO_MSS` socket option.
 Should not exceed the size of the maximum transmission unit (MTU), in bytes.
 Sender and Receiver.
+The default size of the UDP packet used for transport, including all possible headers, that is Ethernet, IP and UDP, - is 1500 bytes.

 Refer to `SRTO_MSS` in [API.md](API.md).